 Students choose from a menu of topic-driven Business Economics, Sociology, Psychology and Communication options.
 Students must choose one course each from three out of the four areas as outlined below in order to fulfill their Social Science requirement.

-Core Social Science courses feature shared goals (including Quantitative reasoning and Critical Thinking Goals), and departmental requirements to ensure that all of the courses within a single grouping are giving students the same skills/methods/workload/ outcomes, while using different content to arrive there.
+The Topics Courses feature shared goals (including Quantitative reasoning and Critical Thinking Goals), and clearly designed departmental requirements to ensure that all of the courses within a single grouping are giving students the same skills/methods/workload/ outcomes, while using different content to arrive there.
+Specific Guidelines for Social Science Area courses, which include both competency and mission goals, ensure consistency among these courses.

 |D – 1||Natural Science||3 credits|